nograx/ioBroker.zendure-solarflow/README.md

 ## Changelog
 ### 1.3.1-alpha.0 (2024-03-29)

-- Fix energyWh, energyWhMax and SOC in calculations if "Low Voltage Check" is not used, it will set the caluclation soc to 0 if minSoc (discharge limit) is reached.
+- Fix energyWh, energyWhMax and SOC in calculations if "Low Voltage Check" is not used, it will set the calculation soc to 0 if minSoc (discharge limit) is reached.
 - Fix missleading title in settings 'Username' to 'E-Mail'
 - Add calculation states for solar input 1 & 2